-To get the closest and smoothest shave it's best to start by exfoliating your legs to remove the fine surface layer of dead skin cells.
+To get the closest and smoothest shave, it's best to start by exfoliating your legs to remove the fine surface layer of dead skin cells.
 This will also reduce the risk of uncomfortable in-growing hairs occurring post-shave.
 A body brush will do the job quickly and effectively.

 2. Trim longer hair

-If you are particularly hirsute, you may find it beneficial to trim your leg hair with scissors before you lather and shave — it will save you from clogging the razor up and speed the process as a result.
+If you are particularly hirsute, you may find it beneficial to trim your leg hair with scissors before you lather and shave — it will save you from clogging the razor up and speed up the process as a result.

 3. Lather up

 Next, wet your legs and lather up with happy abandon to keep your skin soft and supple, and lessen the chance of razor cuts.
-Soap, shaving gel, shaving foam, shampoo and shower gel will all get the job done but The Cyclist Who Has Everything may prefer the floral notes of Rapha Shaving Cream, ‘a blend of natural ingredients and essential oils with a subtle fragrance of the flora surrounding Mont Ventoux’.
+Soap, shaving gel, shaving foam, shampoo and shower gel will all get the job done, but The Cyclist Who Has Everything may prefer the floral notes of Rapha Shaving Cream, ‘a blend of natural ingredients and essential oils with a subtle fragrance of the flora surrounding Mont Ventoux’.